OpenLawsGR/pixyll/_posts/2015-06-22-scrapying-greek-laws.md

 In our project we used CrawlSpider which is the most common spider used to crawl regular websites.
 Inside spiders folder we create a new file named ultraclarityspider.
 As we will developing the spider, packages need to be imported to avoid errors when compiling the code.
 For example to be able to make http requests from scrapy.http we need to import Request.
 These packages are written in ultraclarityspider and are shown below:

-{% highlight ruby %}
+{% highlight python %}
 import scrapy
 from scrapy.spiders 	import CrawlSpider from scrapy.selector    import Selector from ultraclarity.items import UltraclarityItem from scrapy.http    	import Request
 {% endhighlight %}

 We are now ready to begin developing the spider.
 Firstly, we create a class named *UltraclaritySpider* which subclasses the CrawlSpider and afterwards we specify its mandatory fields: a *name* that we will use to call from the terminal, an optional list named *Allowed_domains* which is a list of domains where the spider will begin to crawl from, when no particular URLs are specified and finally a list of URLs where the Spider will begin to crawl from.
 The code below illustrates the above description.

-{% highlight ruby %}
+{% highlight python %}
 class UltraclaritySpider(CrawlSpider):
     name = "ultraclarity"
     allowed_domains = ["yperdiavgeia.gr"]